calexil/CLRenew/README.md

 A simple python script to log into your craigslist account and renew any listings that can be renewed.

 ##Requirements
-You will need selenium and geckodriver
+You will need selenium and ChromeDriver

 * `pip install selenium`

-* [Download geckodriver from here](https://github.com/mozilla/geckodriver/releases) and put it in your /usr/bin/ directory.
+* [Download ChromeDriver from here](https://sites.google.com/a/chromium.org/chromedriver/downloads) and put it in your /usr/bin/ directory.

 ## Usage
 Simple clone the repo and run clrenew.py in terminal: